RuijieZhu94/mmdepth/projects/Plane2Depth/README.md

 }
 ```
 ## Acknowledgement
-We thank Jiacheng Deng and Wenfei Yang for their thoughtful and valuable suggestions.
+We thank Jianfeng He for his thoughtful and valuable suggestions.
 We thank the authors of [Binsformer](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox) for their code.